-The above options are cameras that can be used with ANY software to build a Tour.
-However, there is an option that is both camera + software.
+The above options are cameras that can be used with any software to build a Tour.
+However, there is an option that is both camera + software or software only.
 Matterport is a company that offers its software as an annual subscription fee and they also offer three camera choices, one of which is their own camera.
-Camera choices for Matterport software are: your own 'one-shot', your own DSLR or Matterport's own I34MP camera, at a cost of £3000.
+Camera choices that can be used with Matterport software are: your own 'one-shot', your own DSLR or Matterport's own 134MP camera (£3000).
 Any of these cameras are a cost to the school and/or require hiring a professional photographer who uses Matterport software.
-Whilst the images are I34MP and can be good quality, Matterport's post-production colour grading leaves much to be desired.
-Images tend to be over-contrast, under-saturated and very flat.